danieltjw/aifutures/README.md

 - Energy: Solar (and renewables) does not run out for another 5+ billion years
 - Space: O'Neill cylinders in outer space for population growth*
     - Solar panels also work in outer space
+- Resources:
+    - AI can survive better in outer space and access resources in astroids
 - Intellect: AI systems are increasingly able to do more human tasks
     - With the possibility of human-like AI by 2030
-    - AI can survive better in outer space and access resources in astroids

 (*Population growth is projected to declined in the next few decades)